BlackIQ/pyis/README.md

 Here are some examples that you can get the point better.

-**Get number and check number is float or int.
+**Numbers, check number is float or int.
 Then check is positive or negative or zero**

-Here we use `is_number` to check if input is `int` and `is_float` to see input is `float`. then we use functions for check value.
+Here we use `is_number` to check if input is `int` and `is_float` to see input is `float`.

+then we use functions for check value.
 As you know, we have:
 - `is_positive` for check if number is more than 0.
 - `is_negative` for check if number is less than 0.